 - Wash your hands in warm water and dry.
 Massage and rub hands together for 60 seconds to encourage blood circulation.

-- Choose a finger (we recommend the middle finger).
-Massage the chosen middle finger and then wipe thoroughly with the alcohol cleansing wipe and allow to dry.
+- Select the middle finger and massage for 60 seconds.
+Clean thoroughly with the alcohol cleansing wipe and allow to dry.

-- Apply the lancet with a small amount of pressure to the middle of the finger rather than the fingertip.
+- Apply the lancet with a small amount of pressure to the middle of the fingertip.
 Do not remove the blood lancet from the finger too soon as it may not pierce the skin.

 - Stand up and hold your hand below your waist and massage your finger towards the pin prick to encourage blood flow.
 Fill the larger pipette with blood up to the point it widens and place 2 drops into the ‘S’ sample well on the screening device.

 - Use the smaller pipette to collect all the pre-measured buffer solution in the small tube and add to the ‘B’ sample well on the screening device.
 The results will appear in the section window within the 10-15 minutes.

 - The result will be invalid if the control line does not appear, or if the results take over 20 minutes to appear.